smarthome-go/homescript/README.md

 It is meant to be used as a way to signal the failure of a script using a known reason, for example missing arguments.

 ### Arguments
-Call arguments can be used to control the behaviour of a Homescript dynamically Before accessing the value of an expected argument, it is recommended to validate that this argument has been provided to the Homescript runtime
+Call arguments can be used to control the behaviour of a Homescript dynamically.
+Before accessing the value of an expected argument, it is recommended to validate that this argument has been provided to the Homescript runtime.

 #### Check Arg
-For this, the *checkArg* function can be used
+For this, the *checkArg* function can be used.
-The `checkArg` function returns a boolean based on whether the argument has been found or not
+The `checkArg` function returns a boolean based on whether the argument has been found or not.
 ```python
 if checkArg('indentifier') {
     # Do something, for example accessing the argument